OUR PRIMARY TEAM

 How would your students describe you as a teacher?

-YEAR 6 TEACHER LISA MCNEE
+YEAR 6 TEACHER AMY WRIGHT

 What do you enjoy the most about teaching?